tum-itsec/randcompile/README.md

 Start some programs or do whatever you want inside the VM.

 Afterward, debug the running VM using GDB.
 You can omit the vmlinux file in case you are doing a real analysis of an unknown system.
 However, if you want to verify that RandCompile functions correctly, you might want add the debugging symbols to the GDB session and add the ```nokaslr``` switch to the kernel command line (like shown above).
+We used GDB version 13.1 for our experiments.
+However, we haven't experienced incompatibilites with other versions of GDB so far.

 ```
 $> gdb -ex 'target remote :1234' kernels/base.vmlinux